Patient-Expert Meeting 2017

 Dr. Andrew Morris

 Andrew Morris is a Consultant and Senior Lecturer in Paediatric Metabolic Medicine.
-He works on the Willink Metabolic Unit, which is part of Genomic Medicine in the Central Manchester University Hospitals.
-This unit has 6 consultant metabolic paediatricians and provides a service to the North of England through a clinical network.
-Dr Morris has been a consultant since 1996 first in Newcastle-upon-Tyne and then at Great Ormond Street Hospital in London, before moving to Manchester in 2003.
-He has extensive experience of inborn errors of metabolism in children and some experience with adults.
-His research has primarily concerned the diagnosis and management of mitochondrial disorders and fatty acid oxidation defects.
-He has considerable experience of managing patients with classical homocystinuria and remethylation disorders.
-He is on the Steering Group for E-HOD, the European Network and Registry for Homocysinurias and Methylation Defects; he is Leader of the Classical Homocystinuria Guidelines Group and the Work Group on Evaluation of the Project.
+He works on the Willink Metabolic Unit, which is part of Genomic Medicine in the Central Manchester University Hospitals and serves the North of England through a clinical network.
+He was previously a consultant in Newcastle-upon-Tyne and at Great Ormond Street Hospital in London.
+His research has primarily concerned mitochondrial disorders and fatty acid oxidation defects but he has wide experience of inborn errors of metabolism and a particular interest in teaching.
+He was Leader of the Classical Homocystinuria Guidelines Group for E-HOD, the European Network and Registry for Homocysinurias and Methylation Defects.

 Tara Morrison is director and chair of HCU Network Australia.
 Her connection to this disorder is a personal one: her two sons were diagnosed with Classical Homocystinuria at ages 5 and 1 years.
 At the time of diagnosis the Morrison Family were left with many unanswered questions.
 Their response has been to try and change this experience for others.